Increase ID card printing productivity and scale your card printing with these three tips.

-- This allow you to print your ID cards directly to other locations.
+- This allows you to print your ID cards directly to other locations.

 - This will cut down on time and expense when sending credentials to other locations.

-- Card recipient will not need to travel a centralized location to obtain credentials.
+- Card recipients will not need to travel to a centralized location to obtain credentials.

 2) Increase your card throughput